Resources for Debtors

 How are offences discovered?

-The Office of the Superintendent of Bankruptcy (OSB) identifies possible offences through its detection programs or through complaints received from creditors, trustees or the public.
-Learn more about the rights and responsibilities of creditors, trustees and the OSB
+The Office of the Superintendent of Bankruptcy (OSB) identifies possible offences through its detection programs or through complaints received from creditors, Licensed Insolvency Trustees (LITs) or the public.
+Learn more about the rights and responsibilities of creditors, LITs and the OSB

 Can I report offences?